Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 From light box to glasses

-Ibrahim's patient Ann Jones decided to keep the green light, even though the study's over.
-She discovered when she stopped doing the treatment regularly, her migraines reemerged.
+Ibrahim's patient Ann Jones decided to keep the green light, even though the study is over.
+She discovered that when she stopped doing the treatment regularly, her migraines reemerged.

 "I made a commitment to go back on the green lights daily," she says.
 "The very next day I did not have migraine, and for five straight days I didn't have a migraine."